LeadCommerce MCP Server Reference

 number

-Filter by a specific SKU ID
+Filter to a specific SKU by ID

 limit: